Tumo505/in-60-seconds/PITCHME.md

 @snapend
 @ul[list-spaced-bullets text-09]
 - ***git checkout -b <branch name>***-git checkout command lets you navigate between the branches.Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
 - ***git remote add***-The git remote add command takes two arguments: A remote name, for example, “origin” A remote URL, which you can find on the Source sub-tab of your Git repo.*It links your local repository with a remote repository.
 Local repository is on your machine.
-Remote repository is the central repository where people share the code. *
+Remote repository is the central repository. *
+@ulend
+---
+  @snap[north-centre span-100 text-pink text-15]
+Basic Git Terminology & Commands(cont.)
+@snapend
+@ul[list-spaced-bullets text-09]
+- ***git push***-git push command allows you to send (or push) the commits from your local branch in your local Git repository to the remote repository.
+To be able to push to your remote repository, you must ensure that all your changes to the local repository are committed.
+  - ***git pull***-pulls the master branch from the remote called origin into your current branch.*git pull is essentially a combination of git fetch and git merge ; it fetches the remote branch then merges it into your current branch.*
 @ulend
 ---?image=assets/img/code.jpg&opacity=60&position=left&size=45% 100%